jaq-the-cat/flask_aula_0809/README.md

 # flask_blueprint

 ## How to use
+- Install `pipenv` and run `pipenv install`
-Simply type `source setup` into the command line and type in your project name.
+- Type in `source setup` into the command line and type in your project name.
 You will then be redirected to the .env file where you will enter your database URL
+- Run `pipenv shell` and start coding!